 - A. Booking compliance.
-The most effective way to locate travelers in emergencies is to require their bookings be made through designated TMCs, online booking tools or other channels.
-If the company permits booking through an array of channels, either require travelers to submit itineraries before departure, or deploy data capture technologies to support. - B. Restriction of traveler choice. - Trips to areas designated anything other than low risk should require managerial approval.
+The most effective way to locate travelers in emergencies is to require bookings through designated TMCs, online booking tools or other channels.
+If the company permits booking through an array of channels, require travelers to submit itineraries before departure or deploy data capture technologies to support. - B. Restriction of traveler choice. - 1.
+Trips to areas designated anything other than low-risk should require managerial approval.
 Consider prohibiting the highest-risk locations.
-Alert the TMC or configure the booking tool to alert the travel department to any such booking attempts or to reject them. - 2.
+Alert the TMC or configure the booking tool to highlight and reject any such booking attempts. - 2.
 Prohibit travel that uses suppliers that have questionable safety records, or at least require managerial approval. - C. Ground transportation.
-Require chauffeured transportation in certain countries, particularly when the traveler has never driven there before or when driving patterns are not similar to those in the traveler's home country.
+Require chauffeured transportation in certain countries where the traveler has never driven or where driving patterns are not similar to those in the traveler's home country.
 Additionally, consider requiring chauffeured transportation after long flights to prevent drowsy driving.